Update: ‘Design’ and ‘Production & Release date’ sections updated.

 On 27 July 2020, BMW Group confirmed that a BMW X1 electric (codename: BMW U11) would be one of its many future BEV launches.
-A report from BMWBlog gives us more details about the i3 successor.
+Since then, a steady stream of reports have offered information on the BMW iX1.
+A report from BMWBlog then gave us in-depth details about Bavaria’s smallest electric SUV.

 The BMW iX1 (codename U11) will arrive as a derivative of the third-gen BMW X1, which will celebrate its world premiere in June 2022, as per BMW Blog.
-Testing of the ICE variant with production body panels and the all-electric BMW iX1 has commenced in Germany and other parts of Europe, providing an insight into what to expect.
+Testing of the ICE variant with production body panels and the all-electric BMW iX1 had commenced in Germany and other parts of Europe in 2020, providing an insight into what to expect.

 The touchscreen and instrument cluster, both likely measuring 12.3 inches diagonally, should be part of the new-generation BMW iDrive running on the BMW Operating System 8.
 Expect fewer buttons and switches, with most functions executable via the touchscreen and with voice commands.